mahmoudaladin7/To-Do-List/README.md

 ## Next Steps

-- Add automated tests (unit/integration) to cover the auth middleware and task workflows.
+- Build the planned frontend client and integrate it with the REST API.
-- Implement role-based access or token-based authentication if Basic Auth isn’t sufficient.
+- Expand authentication beyond Basic Auth (e.g., session tokens or OAuth).
 - Containerize the service with Docker for easier deployment.